frelon/suse-elemental/docs/firstboot-configuration.md

 ## Configuring via Ignition

-Ignition is functional and supported in SUSE Linux Micro, however it comes with certain constraints when this is used in conjunction to an image based (also referred as immutable) OS.
+SUSE Linux Micro's Ignition comes with certain constraints when this is used in conjunction to an image based (also referred as immutable) OS.
 Most noticeable aspect is that the root volume, despite ignition attempts to remount it as a read-write, is still sealed and operating in read-only mode.
 In practice this essentially means that changes over the RO areas of the system are forbidden and any